 ◆Housing Discrimination and Job Transfers

 Same-sex couples cannot get married in Japan, and because of this, there can sometimes be hurdles to living together.
 For example, there are some cases where landlords can refuse a same-sex couple on the grounds of them not being relatives.
 Recently, some municipalities in Japan have begun offering same-sex partnership certificates as a way to curb housing discrimination.
-Whether this has had any concrete effect has yet to be reported (possibly due to the low number of couples who are actually using the system).
+Whether this has had any concrete effect has yet to be reported.

 There are also other hurdles.
 Most Japanese companies have systems where employees have to transfer their place of work.
 This means that men who don’t want to uproot their entire family must leave their wife and children behind and just send their paycheck home every month.